WINCHESTER

 Numbers 34:2-3)

-Ok, so we can get from scripture some idea of the inland extent of coastal Book of Mormon
+We can get from scripture some idea of the inland extent of coastal Book of Mormon

 lands.

-What was the distance between the city of Lehi-Nephi (in the southern land
+But what was the distance between the city of Lehi-Nephi (in the southern land

 of Nephi) and Zarahemla?